Raynham Hall Museum: During the War

-The Outbreak of the Revolution found Samuel Townsend's sympathies on the side of the Patriots despite the fact that half of Oyster Bay's inhabitants were Loyalists.
-Townsend went on to become a member of the New York Provincial Congress, which voted to ratify the Declaration of Independence on July 9, 1776.
+The outbreak of the Revolutionary War found Samuel Townsend's sympathies on the side of the Patriots despite the fact that half of Oyster Bay's inhabitants were Loyalists.
+Townsend went on to become a member of the New York Provincial Congress, which voted to ratify the United States Declaration of Independence on July 9, 1776.

-Following the Patriots' defeat at the Battle of Long Island in the autumn of 1776, the Townsend home became the headquarters for the Loyalist Queen's Rangers, led by British Lieutenant Colonel John Graves Simcoe.
-Since resisting a British officer could mean imprisonment or death, Samuel Townsend and his family had little choice but to make room for Col. Simcoe and his fellow officers.
+Following the British victory at the Battle of Long Island in the autumn of 1776, the Townsend home became the headquarters for officers of the Queen's Rangers, a Loyalist military unit led by Lieutenant-Colonel John Graves Simcoe.
+Townsend and his family were forced to make room for Simcoe and his fellow officers.
 At this time, those members of the Townsend family living at Raynham Hall probably numbered seven, including five children (two boys - William and David, and three girls - Audrey, Sally, and Phebe) as well as Samuel and his wife Sarah Stoddard.
-In addition, a census taken in 1781 shows that Samuel owned eight slaves, one man and three women and four children.
+In addition, a census taken in 1781 shows that Samuel owned eight slaves, one man, three women and four children.
 Samuel's older sons, Solomon, Samuel, and Robert were all engaged in trade and living away from home.
-Whatever their personal feelings were regarding the British, the family seemed to get along quite well with the officers on a certain level.
-In fact, on Valentine's Day 1778, Lt.
-Col. Simcoe gave Sally a Valentine, and a number of compliments were etched on panes of glass from the soldiers to two of the sisters.
-Even Robert Townsend who worked as a spy for General Washington during the Revolution, remarked when Major Andre died that he had "never felt more sensibly for the death of a person.
+The Townsend family seemed to get along quite well with the officers of the Queen's Rangers on a certain level.
+In fact, on Valentine's Day 1778, Simcoe gave Sally a Valentine, and a number of compliments were etched on panes of glass from the officers to two of the sisters.
+Even Robert Townsend, who worked as a spy for Washington during the Revolutionary War, remarked when British Major John André was executed by the Americans that he had "never felt more sensibly for the death of a person".

 Raynham Hall finds its place in national history through the activities of Robert Townsend.
 Prior to the outbreak of war, Robert had served as a purchasing agent for his father.
 However by the late 1770s he was living and working in Manhattan as a merchant and a freelance journalist.
-Since his business contacts brought him into close contact with many of the British officers then occupying the city, Abraham Woodhull, known within the New York spy ring as "Culper, Sr.," asked Robert if he would act as a spy in the city.
+Since his business contacts brought him into close contact with many of the British officers then stationed in the city, Abraham Woodhull, known within the New York spy ring as "Culper, Sr.," asked Robert if he would act as a spy in the city.
 With a certain amount of reluctance Robert accepted the position and became known as "Culper, Jr.," thus completing the circle of communication that went from Manhattan to Setauket across the sound to Connecticut and on the General George Washington's headquarters.
 From August 1779 until May of the following year, Robert provided George Washington with as much useful information as he could gather regarding British plans and troop movements.
 In May 1780, Culper, Jr. abruptly stopped work only to resume again in July.
 One of Robert's Oyster Bay cousins, Samuel Townsend (1744–1792) also served the colonial cause as a captain and Paymaster in the New York 5th Regiment of the Continental Line.